nofacetou/ExData_Plotting1/README.md

 date.
 There should be four PNG files and four R code files.

-The four plots that you will need to construct are shown below.
+The four plots example and my version of four plots are shown below.

 ### Plot 1